TonyRite/flutter-calculator/README.md

 A calculator

 ## Getting Started
+Just a minor flutter project

-nb: u can open the calc.png file to see the design
+Nb: u can open the calc.png file to see the design